jbostoen/itop-jb-mail-to-ticket-automation-v2/documentation/configuration.md

   * Mark as undesired
 * **Bounce subject**
 * **Bounce message**

+The default values work the same as for unknown callers.

 ### Undesired patterns in title
 * Use case: out-of-office, email should NOT be processed
 * **Policy violation behavior**